pwnedbyisa/terminal-calc/README.md

  - probably language conversion
 ___
 ### Misc
- - please keep in mind this is a learning projects for me
- - as in i'm still learning how to code and that's pretty obvious (imo)
- - yeah ik my code can be optimized like a lot js close your eyes idk
+> yeah ik my code can be optimized like a lot js close your eyes idk <br>
+> I'm learning as I go so any suggestions are welcome!